 Water and waste that is removed from the home is delivered to the system’s major components to be efficiently processed.
 The two major areas of the system are the septic tank and the absorption or drain field.
 Solid waste gradually settles to the bottom of the tank, leaving household oils and grease to be delivered to the drainage field along with any waste water.
 Once in the drainage field, liquids are filtered through a series of perforated pipes, gravel, and soil, leaving any particulate matter behind.
 Water is then naturally absorbed by soil and root systems.

-Pumping and service should be a fundamental part of any homeowner’s annual maintenance schedule.
-A sewer and drain service will ensure that the investment a homeowner has made in the septic system is well protected.
-Major failures can result in costly repair bills, or even the prospect of replacing an entire system.
+Pumping & service should be a fundamental part of any homeowner’s annual maintenance schedule.
+A sewer & drain service will ensure that the investment a homeowner has made in the septic system is well protected.
+Major failures may result in costly repair bills, or even the prospect of replacing an entire system.
 All of this can be avoided by regularly servicing your system.
-Investing in septic tank maintenance with Rapid-Rooter is money well spent.
+Investing in septic tank maintenance is money well spent.